How To Install mod_security on CentOS

 5. Configure mod_security

-It is recommended to setup core mod_security rules by downloading and installing Open Web Application Security Project (OWASP) rule set.
+It can be tedious to setup firewall rules from scratch. mod_security provides a set of pre-defined firewall rules to help you get started.
+You can easily setup core mod_security rules by downloading and installing Open Web Application Security Project (OWASP) rule set.

 # cd /etc/httpd